 The big events in your life require their fair share of prep-work.
 As such, having a treatment done, particularly of the more intensive kind, like Fraxel resurfacing, medium or VI peels, medical facials, and dermal fillers, is no exception.
 And while noninvasive treatments aren’t as monumental as, say, your run in the New York Marathon or the launch of your new company, the days before any rejuvenating aesthetic treatment (even so mild as microdermabrasion) require your utmost attention and preparation, just as well.
-So, to get the most out of your treatment, follow these pre-treatment skincare practices from Julie Russak, MD, a professor of dermatology at Mount Sinai Hospital and founder of Russak Dermatology Clinic in New York City, and Yurga Kors, GPC, a medical aesthetician and the Aesthetics Director for Scott Wells MD in New York City.
+We spoke with Julie Russak, MD and Dr. Amanda Doyle of Russak Dermatology Clinic in New York City to make sure you get the most of your treatments.

 Most treatments require small changes in your normal routine, so giving yourself ample prep-time is ideal.
 Dr. Russak recommends, “Normally, 4 days prior to treatment is plenty of time to prep.”
 To ensure you’re able to make the necessary adjustments, book your appointment at least a week out, and be sure to ask your doctor or aesthetician about the preparation needed for your specific treatment well in advance.